Electronics Trades Worker

 Electronics trades workers usually earn

-Pay for electronics trades workers varies depending on experience and the type of work they do.
+Pay for electronics trades workers varies depending on skills, experience and the type of work they do.

-- Apprentice electronics trades workers and those with less than two years' experience usually earn between the minimum training wage and $40,000 a year.
+- Trainee electronics trades workers and those with less than three years' experience usually earn between $42,000 and $60,000 a year.